-12. Reeperbahn & Beatles Square
+13. Reeperbahn & Beatles Square

 Hamburg’s first theater opened on the Reeperbahn in 1842, and from there, there was no looking back into any manner of debauchery.
 Since the 1940s, many entertainment venues opened their doors, including many strip clubs and sex shops.

 Herbertstraße is the most notorious street around the Reeperbahn where sex workers sitting in windows display their ‘charms’ to attract potential customers.
-This street is sealed off by a barrier and is usually off limits to females.
+This street is sealed off by a barrier and is usually off-limits to females.